ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 ### Theme Switchers

-There are two switchers to use according to your needs.
-You can call these component in your component's HTML file.
+There are two switchers to use according to your needs- You can call these component in your component's HTML file.

 #### Color Switcher